DHTMLX/gantt-docs/data/desktop/how_to.md

 {{editor	https://snippet.dhtmlx.com/0l49yvp2	Gantt.
 Custom work shift hours on the scale}}

-Numbers in the scale instead of days:
+An example of a custom scale with numbers instead of days:

 ~~~js
 gantt.config.scales = [